 Two of the pilots are played by Alan Ladd and William Bendix.
 The third pilot, whose name is Bill, is murdered.
 He was engaged to be married to Gail Russell, but she was just using him to smuggle jewels on his plane without his knowing about it, something she had done with other pilots.

-At the end of the movie, Ladd beats a confession out of Russell, kills a casino operator named Lasser, who is the head of the smuggling ring, and then calls the police and has Russell arrested.
+At the end of the movie, Ladd beats a confession out of Russell, kills a casino operator named Lasser, who was the head of the smuggling ring, and then calls the police and has Russell arrested.
 And that wasn’t easy for him to do, since they had fallen in love with each other.
 As Ladd says to Russell, “Does a guy have to trust a girl to fall for her?”
-But Ladd figures that since she had already killed one man in order to steal the jewels she thought he had, and had helped Lasser murder Bill, someday she might decide to kill him too, and he might not get much sleep thinking about it.
+But he decides he had better not marry her.
+The way he figures it, since she had already killed one man in order to steal the jewels she thought he had, and had helped Lasser murder Bill, someday she might decide to kill him too, and he might not get much sleep thinking about it.

 That’s how hardboiled characters have to weigh the pros and cons of marriage in a film noir.
 It reminds me of that incredible conversation between Sam Spade and Brigid O’Shaughnessy in The Maltese Falcon, which is in both the novel and the 1941 movie based on it.
 Spade tells Brigid that she’s taking the fall because she killed his partner.
 Her feelings are hurt.
 She accuses him of not loving her.
 He admits that he probably does love her, and he accepts that she loves him.
 But he won’t play the sap for her.
 Otherwise, as he points out in the novel, when the love wears off, she might kill him one day.
 Still, he figures that if they don’t hang her by her pretty neck, she might get out of prison in twenty years, in which case he will wait for her.
 Twice he says that he will wait for her!

-So, like Sam Spade, Ladd chose to turn the woman he loved in to the police rather than marry her and take a chance of her murdering him someday.
+So, like Sam Spade, Ladd chose to turn the woman he loved in to the police rather than marry her and take a chance of her murdering him one day.
 Of course, Ladd had a dim view of marriage all along, quite apart from the question of whether his wife might someday kill him.
 Earlier in the movie, when he and Bendix find out Bill is going to get married, they are appalled.
 Ladd sneers, saying that what women want is “stability, to settle down.”
+That would be like a slow death right there.

 Ladd becomes suspicious about Bill’s murder because he still had money on him when his body was found.
 Whoever strangled Bill must not have watched many movies, or else he would have known this fundamental rule: if you are going to commit a murder, be sure to remove all the money and jewelry from the person you kill so that the police will suspect that robbery was the motive and let it go at that.
 In any event, Ladd suspects Russell may have had something to do with it right from the beginning.
 She protests that she would never have done anything to cause Bill a moment of unhappiness.